agent-miraya/Miraya-SDK/README.md

 ### 1) Creating a Key on Solana and Sending Transaction

-Using Lit to create a Solana Key and Send a Txn with it, an Ethereum private key works as an auth method for generating signatures with a newly created Solana Key
+Using Lit to create a Solana Key and send a Txn with it, an Ethereum private key is used as an auth method for generating signatures with a newly created Solana Key.

 ```js
 import { LitWrapper } from "lit-wrapper-sdk";